mekinsie/hitomis-sushi/README.md

 * * *
 ## User Stories

-* As a user, I want to be able to add, update and delete new procuts.
+* As a user, I want to be able to add, update and delete new products.
 * As a user, I want to be able to click an individual pproduct to see its detail page.
 * As a user, I want to be able to add a review to a product.